Lake- and Surface-Based Detectors for Forward Neutrino Physics: Physics Opportunities

 \subsection{Neutrino Cross Sections}

 Neutrinos from the LHC offer a unique opportunity to measure neutrino DIS cross sections at TeV energies.
 The large datasets of SINE and UNDINE allow for competitive measurements of these cross sections.
 Both detectors can measure the $\nu_\mu + \overline{\nu}_\mu$ CC DIS cross section.
 UNDINE will also be able to measure $\nu_e + \overline{\nu}_e$ CC DIS cross section due to the particle identification capability of water Cherenkov detectors. \Cref{fig:cross-section} shows the cross section sensitivity of SINE and UNDINE after one year of HL-LHC data.
-We present a one-bin measurement of the total neutrino DIS cross section, though in principle UNDINE will have some ability to resolve the initial neutrino energy~\cite{Super-Kamiokande:2015qek}.
+We present a one-bin measurement of the total neutrino DIS cross section, though in principle UNDINE will be able to resolve the initial neutrino energy~\cite{Super-Kamiokande:2015qek}.
 Statistical uncertainties are at the $\mathcal{O}(1\%)$ level, comparable to the PDF uncertainties of Ref.~\cite{Weigel:2024gzh}.
-We also estimate uncertainties on the neutrino flux using the Cramer-Rao method outlined in Ref.~\cite{Kling:2023tgr}, which interpolates between the neutrino flux predictions from each hadron-production model.
-One can see that even considering estimated flux uncertainties, SINE and UNDINE will be able to perform strong cross section measurements complementary to those of existing and planned forward neutrino experiments.
+Studies of individual hadron-production models suggest flux uncertainties of approximately $20$-$40$\% on LHC neutrino cross section measurements~\cite{Fieg:2023kld,Buonocore:2023kna}.
+These flux uncertainties dominate over statistical uncertainties as well as other sources of systematic uncertainty~\cite{FASER:2024ref}, and would be similar between our detectors and other proposed detectors, including FASER$\nu$2 and FLOUNDER~\cite{Ariga:2025jgv}.
+Thus, SINE and UNDINE can perform competitive measurements of total neutrino cross sections.